Which place is cheaper, Mazatlan or Recife?

 It's quite sunny in Mazatlan.
 Recife usually receives less sunshine than Mazatlan during winter.
 Recife gets 170 hours of sunny skies, while Mazatlan receives 203 hours of full sun in the winter.

 Both Mazatlan and Recife during the spring are popular places to visit.
+The spring months attract visitors to Recife because of the beaches and the activities around the city.
 Furthermore, the beaches are the main draw to Mazatlan this time of year.

 Recife is a little warmer than Mazatlan in the spring.
 The daily temperature in Recife averages around 25°C (77°F) in October, and Mazatlan fluctuates around 22°C (72°F)in April.